UMMS-Biocore/bootcamp/session2/usefull.md

 - Background Processes

 ### Foreground Processes
-By default, every process that you start runs in the foreground.
+By default, every process that you start, runs in the foreground.
 For example, when you start "sleep 300" command.
 It will wait 300 seconds and you cannot do anything else while it is running.

 	$ sleep 300

 ### Background Processes
 To send a process to the background, you can start the command and use Ctrl+Z keys to send it to background.
-When you press these keys, it will not run it background you need to run "bg" command to continue to the run.
+When you press these keys, it will stop the run.
+You need to run `bg` command to continue to the run.

 	$ sleep 300